 What is Dana?

 In the Buddhist tradition, the teachings are considered so valuable you can’t put a price on them.
 For more than 2,600 years, teachers and communities have sustained one another through the practice of dana, a Pali word that translates as “generosity.”
 Just as students depend upon teachers, teachers depend upon students.
 Through a practice of mutual generosity, teachers share the Dharma, and practitioners support the teachings through gifts of money, food, clothing, and service.
-In a time that feels groundless for many of us, this act of mutual support is profoundly important.

 The practice of dana has allowed the teachings of the Buddha to be heard by all people, regardless of socioeconomic background, and has supported the teachings’ transmission through countless generations.

 The Durango Dharma Center only exists through the generosity of those who value what is offered.
 That’s you.

 We all need the Dharma more than ever.
 Offerings of any amount are received with a full heart and deep bows of gratitude.